playvue/GameAPI/README.md

 Playvue.com GameAPI
 =======
 <p>
 An API to access social features on the Playvue.com social casual game platform.
+This API requires your game be loaded in the Playvue.com platform.
+To gain access to our web-based sandbox for testing/debuging, submit your game to http://dev.playvue.com/.
 </p>
 <p>
 To initialize the API in your game, create a GameAPI() object and add it to the display list before calling GameAPI.init()